sarkerlab/Website/index.md

   - #image_path: /assets/images/mm-free-feature.png
     alt: "100% free"
     title: "NLP for Cancer"
     excerpt: "We are developing social media based NLP pipelines to help fight cancer.
-We are specifically interested in understanding patient reported outcomes (PROs), so that we can better understand the outcomes that matter to patients."
+We are specifically interested in understanding patient reported outcomes (PROs), so that we can better understand the outcomes that matter to cancer patients."
     url: "https://sarkerlab.org/pcnlp/"
     btn_class: "btn--primary"
     btn_label: "Learn more"